Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 1. Find the Right Influencers for Your Posts

-Usually, you’ll reach out to people within your space who aren’t competing with you directly.
+You’ll want to reach out to people within your space, but who aren’t competing with you directly.

 — Brian Dean (@Backlinko) June 4, 2018

 - Micro-influencers — Those who have a smaller but still highly engaged following (less than 100k followers on average)

 - Macro-influencers — Those who have a large following with at least some engagement (100k-500k)